-Yes___No Directory information listed in items 1-6 may be released about my child.

-Yes___No Your child's name, picture and work produced by your child may appear on websites maintained by the District.
+No No Directory information listed in items 1-6 may be released about my child.
+Your child's name, picture and work produced by your child may appear on websites maintained by the District.
 This may include news items relating to your child's schoolwork, academic, athletic, or other achievements.

-NON-SCHOOL USE

-Yes___No Directory information, which is my child's name, address, and phone number may be released for non-school use (i.e. vendors, sales persons).

-Student Name (Please Print)
+NON-SCHO OL USE Yes No n is my child's name, address, and phone non-school use (i.e. vendors, sales persons).
+Stud ent Name (Please e Print) Grade Campus Attending Pare nt Signature Date

-Grade

-Campus Attending